NewsroomDevelopment/training/week-5/Deliverable.md

 echo "<html><head><title>Hello World</title></head><body>Hello World</body></html>" >> index.html
 ```

+To start the server, run `node server.js` in your directory.

 Then, copy and paste the contents of `server.js` from the sample code into your `server.js`-- nothing should have to change.

 In routes and controllers, implement your three functions!
 Put all of your data into `data.js`